+Social media does have its pitfalls though.
 According to the legislation, social media companies are bound to remove or block access to content that is “manifestly unlawful” within 24 hours of receiving the complaint.
 This would typically include sharing of Nazi symbols or expressing holocaust denial, assumed to be easy to identify.
 The bigger problem however, originates with the requirement to remove or block access to “all unlawful content” within 7 days of receiving the complaint.
 This is targeted at “fake news” and content that is flagged as offensive, but may not be clearly defamatory, inciting violence, or unlawful in the first place.
 This will serve as the bulk of posts that would need regulation, but the Government has failed to delineate any standards which should be employed by social media companies in making such determinations.
-As a result, companies like Facebook and Twitter are forced to apply their own subjective standards of legitimate expression to censor speech online.
+As a result, companies like Facebook, Twitter, and Instagram are forced to apply their own subjective standards of legitimate expression to censor speech online.
 But why is this a bad thing?

 First, social media companies have arbitrary, incomprehensive and even bigoted standards to determine legitimate expression.
 A shocking investigation by ProPublica in June 2017 revealed how the social network’s policies “tend to favor elites and governments over grassroots activists and racial minorities.”
 A leaked slide used for training content moderators to regulate hate speech on Facebook suggested that while “white men” were a protected group, “black children” were not.
-Further, it exposed the loopholes that could be exploited to continue posting hate speech against such marginalised communities.
+Children, in general, are not protected enough when it comes to social media and they are often subjected to inappropriate comments and communication.
+According to this source here, there are some tactics parents can implement to help keep their child safe online but if these social platforms can limit these hurtful remarks, comments, and photographs in the first place, children would be much safer when using social platforms to share and talk to their friends.
+Furthermore, it exposed the loopholes that could be exploited to continue posting hate speech against such marginalised communities.
 In the past, Facebook has itself acknowledged and apologised for censoring permissible speech, for instance, when they removed a post by Shaun King, a prominent Black Lives Matter Activist, who posted hate mail he had received that included vulgar slurs in order to condemn such behavior.
 Therefore, leaving free speech to such unpredictable and secretive standards, which are applied without any oversight, is dangerous to legitimate expression.

 Second, in a situation whereby standards to determine unlawful speech are arbitrary, social media companies have a greater incentive to engage in over-broad and self-protective censorship to avoid liability.
 While a utopian world might find such companies defending free speech even in the face of massive fines, the reality imposes a chilling effect on speech.
 Facebook itself has released a statement saying, “the draft law provides an incentive to delete content that is not clearly illegal when social networks face such a disproportionate threat of fines.”
 This means that Facebook is more likely to censor any speech that might be questioned and generate liability, even if such speech is legitimate.
 This is specifically problematic as companies are expected to make such complex legal decisions within a short period of 7 days, or even 24 hours in some cases.
 Therefore, it puts legitimate expression on a high-risk of censorship, which impedes the functioning of a democracy that claims to protect individual liberties.